 The Summer Health Professions Education Program (SHPEP) is a national program funded by the Robert Wood Johnson Foundation with direction and technical assistance provided by the Association of American Medical Colleges (AAMC) and the American Dental Education Association (ADEA).

-We Support Underrepresented Students
+We Support College Students

 Application Tip: Learn more about our participating schools.

 SHPEP offers students a variety of academic and career experiences: